ros2/ros2_documentation/source/Tutorials/Intermediate/Launch/Using-Substitutions.rst

 ^^^^^^^^^^^^^^^^^^^^

 Let's create a launch file that will call and pass arguments to another launch file.
+This launch file can either be in Python, or in YAML.

 To do this, create following file in the ``launch`` folder of the ``launch_tutorial`` package.